 Want to keep your heart healthy and your arteries unclogged?
+Exercise is the key.
 New research shows exactly how much exercise you should be getting to keep both in optimum health.
-Convenient, right?

 "This work is really exciting because it enables us to develop exercise programs to keep the heart youthful and even turn back time on older hearts and blood vessels," explained one of the authors of the study, Benjamin Levine, M.D., founder and director of the Institute for Exercise and Environmental Medicine (IEEM) at Texas Health Presbyterian Hospital Dallas.